Xuan-Zheng05/Calendar/README.md

 # Calendar
-Android calendar app that allows you to set events :D
+Calendar app made in Android Studio that can:

+• Create an account with password
+• Set and delete events
+• Allow multiple users with their independant events

+Enjoy! :D